Last updated January 6, 2021

 - If you want to use open.epic or Epic's name or other trademarks, please do so in accordance with our Trademark Usage Guidelines.
 If you want to use an Epic Community Member’s logo or other intellectual property for any reason, you might need to obtain their express permission in advance.

-- Epic provides the Materials and other resources on open.epic for your use and you decide how to use them to interoperate with and provide your products and services to Epic Community Members.
-You agree to indemnify, hold harmless and defend Epic, its subsidiaries, and all of its and their employees, officers, directors, contractors and other personnel from and against any Claim (defined below) that in any way arises out of or relates to any of your products or services, or the use of or inability to use any of your products or services.
+- Epic provides the Materials on open.epic for your use and you decide how to use them to interoperate with and provide your products and services to Epic Community Members.
+You agree to indemnify, hold harmless and defend Epic, its subsidiaries, and all of its and their employees, officers, directors, contractors, and other personnel, from and against any Claim (defined below) that in any way arises out of or relates to any of your products or services that use or rely on the Materials.
 “Claim” means all claims, demands, investigations, inquiries, and actions, and all liabilities, damages, fines, and expenses arising out of or relating thereto, including without limitation settlement costs and attorneys’ fees.

 - Direct access to Epic’s software (including an Epic Community Member’s system) is not required to develop, test, deploy, or support your product or service.
 You can test your product or service through the open.epic sandbox or by working with a particular Epic Community Member.
-Direct access to Epic’s software can only be granted by both an Epic Community Member and Epic.
+Direct access to Epic’s software can only be granted with approval from both an Epic Community Member and Epic.

 - The interfaces and APIs available on open.epic represent a subset of the interoperability technology that Epic offers to support the access, exchange, and use of electronic health information and other data.
 Other value-added APIs and services are available on different terms through different processes and programs.